nixworks/public/news/2015/03/3/index.md

 ##### Director of the CIA
 ### [Former CIA director and U.S. Army officer David Petraeus pleads guilty in federal court to a charge of unauthorized removal and retention of classified information. ](/news/2015/03/3/former-cia-director-and-u-s-army-officer-david-petraeus-pleads-guilty-in-federal-court-to-a-charge-of-unauthorized-removal-and-retention-of.md)
-_Context: David Petraeus, United States soldier, Director of the CIA_
+_Context: Director of the CIA, United States soldier, David Petraeus_

 ##### Turkey
 ### [A Turkish court orders President Recep Tayyip Erdogan to pay 10,000 lira ($4,000) in compensation for the mental anguish caused to artist Mehmet Aksoy for having called his sculpture "Monument to Humanity" -- meant to promote reconciliation between Turkey and Armenia -- a "monstrosity" in 2011. ](/news/2015/03/3/a-turkish-court-orders-president-recep-tayyip-erdoaan-to-pay-10-000-lira-4-000-in-compensation-for-the-mental-anguish-caused-to-artist-m.md)
-_Context: lira, Mehmet Aksoy, Recep Tayyip Erdogan, $, Turkey, Armenia, Monument to Humanity_
+_Context: Recep Tayyip Erdogan, Turkey, Monument to Humanity, lira, Armenia, Mehmet Aksoy, $_

 ##### Chinese
 ### [China detains Jing Chunhua, a senior official from Hebei province of China, for investigation by the Communist Party's anti-graft agency for violating party discipline and breaking the law.
 Jing is the second provincial-ranked official from Hebei province to undergo investigation since the wider anti-corruption campaign began in 2013. ](/news/2015/03/3/china-detains-jing-chunhua-a-senior-official-from-hebei-province-of-china-for-investigation-by-the-communist-party-s-anti-graft-agency-for.md)
-_Context: Jing Chunhua, Hebei, Chinese, Central Commission for Discipline Inspection_
+_Context: Central Commission for Discipline Inspection, Hebei, Jing Chunhua, Chinese_

 ##### Same-sex marriage in Slovenia
 ### [Slovenia becomes the 11th EU member state and the first post-communist state to legalize same-sex marriage and adoption of children by same-sex couples, after a parliamentary vote of 51&ndash;28. ](/news/2015/03/3/slovenia-becomes-the-11th-eu-member-state-and-the-first-post-communist-state-to-legalize-same-sex-marriage-and-adoption-of-children-by-same.md)